juanjsebgarcia/juanjsebgarcia/README.md

 🐳 I use Docker, Kubernetes and Istio service mesh.

-🔧 I love to tinker with hardware and electronics
+🔧 I love to tinker with hardware and electronics.

 💬 I (try to) blog at https://juangarcia.co.uk